mxcl/swift-sh/README.md

 import TaDa          // ssh://git@github.com:mxcl/tada.git ~> 1
 // ^^ this style of ssh URL is also fine

-import Foo           // /Users/max/Desktop/foo
+import Foo  // ./my/project
+import Bar  // ../my/other/project
+import Baz  // ~/my/other/other/project
+import Fuz  // /I/have/many/projects
-// ^^ support for local dependencies (assuming the directory path is valid)
+// ^^ local dependencies must expose library products in their `Package.swift`

-import Foo           // ~/Desktop/foo
+// careful: `foo/bar` will be treated as a GitHub dependency; prefix with `./`
-// ^^ using "~/" for local dependencies is fine too
+// local dependencies do *not* need to be versioned

-// We don’t support relative paths because it conflicts with our original
-// allowance for `foo/bar` github specifications.
-Sorry about that.
 ```

 `swift-sh` reads the comments after your imports and fetches the requested